 Remember, presentation isn’t always the final step in a logo design.
 Often, after you present a logo concept there will still be more work to do after receiving feedback from your team or client.
 You might present finalized concepts a few times before a logo design is fully approved.
 Design is an iterative process and it can take a while before all stakeholders are happy with the end result.

-What are your thoughts on this logo process?
-Would you agree?
+What are your thoughts on my logo design process?
 Is there an additional step I’m missing?
 I’d love to hear from you, so give me some feedback in the comments below.
 Thanks!

 If you want to learn more about the logo design process, check out Creating a Brand Identity: A Guide for Designers.
 This book is really great and details the entire visual branding process from researching, sketching, polishing, presentation, and about branding in general.

 As an Amazon Associate I earn from qualifying purchases.